Floorp-Projects/Floorp/js/src/doc/HazardAnalysis/running.md

 To run the analysis on SpiderMonkey:

+1. Unset your $MOZCONFIG

+        unset MOZCONFIG

-1. Install prerequisites.
+2. Install prerequisites.

         mach hazards bootstrap

-2. Build the shell to run the analysis.
+3. Build the shell to run the analysis.

         mach hazards build-shell

-3. Compile all the code to gather info.
+4. Compile all the code to gather info.

         mach hazards gather --project=js

-4. Analyze the gathered info.
+5. Analyze the gathered info.

         mach hazards analyze --project=js

-Output goes to `haz-js/hazards.txt`.
+Output goes to `$srctop/haz-js/hazards.txt`.
 This will run the analysis on the js/src tree only; if you wish to analyze the full browser, use

         --project=browser